 Rotterdam ramps up over the festive season with a circus and China Light Rotterdam plus a Christmas market on Binnenrotte on two Sundays: December 14th and 23rd.
 Over 100 market stalls sell classic Dutch Christmas decorations and traditional delicacies.

-Holland’s biggest Christmas market is at Dordrecht and stretches over the weekend of December 14th – 16th.
+The biggest of the Christmas markets in the Netherlands is at Dordrecht and stretches over the weekend of December 14th – 16th.
 Stalls fill the town from the Grote Kerk to the Groenmarkt with handmade Christmas gifts.
 Choirs and bands sing carols and there’s a skating rink on Scheffersplein.

 Taking place on Sunday, December 16th, Haarlem’s Christmas market has over 200 painted wooden Christmas stalls and carol singing outside the town hall in Grote Markt.